containernetworking/cni/SPEC.md

 Delegated IPAM plugins must return an abbreviated _Success_ object.
 Specifically, it is missing the `interface` entry in `ips`.

 The `interfaces` array can still be kept to indicate the host interface(`sandbox` is empty) associated with the allocated IP.
-For example, in cases where a node has multiple network interfaces, a specific network interface serves as the uplink for the allocated IP.
-The primary CNI needs to know the uplink interface to install the corresponding ergess routes.
+For example, in cases where a node with multiple network interfaces, a specific network interface serves as the uplink for the allocated IP.
+The primary CNI plugin needs to know the uplink interface to install the corresponding egress routes.

 ### VERSION Success